Vyral/base-template/_posts/2018-10-03-agents-2019-could-be-your-best-year-yet.md

 **Agents on my team sell at least 30 houses, if not 40 or more, within their first year with us.** So if you’re thinking of to a top-producing team (like ours), this is what you can expect:

-Agents with the Dan Jones Home Selling Team are held to a high level of accountability, and are also expected to perform to a high standard in terms prospecting.
+Agents with the Dan Jones Home Selling Team are held to a high level of accountability and are also expected to perform to a high standard in terms prospecting.
 We track our team and our agents’ performance because this lets us all be as successful as possible.

 **We give our agents the system, structure, resources, and leads they need to take their career to the next level.**